Lemgheity attack

-On June 4, 2005, militants from the Salafist Group for Preaching and Combat (GSPC) attacked a Mauritanian army barracks in Lemgheity, Mauritania.
+The Lemgheity attack or El Mreiti attack took place on June 4, 2005, when militants from the Salafist Group for Preaching and Combat (GSPC) attacked a Mauritanian army barracks in Lemgheity, in the Tiris Zemmour region of northern Mauritania.

 The attack marked the first incursion into Mauritanian territory by the GSPC, and the group's first attack outside of Algerian borders.

 Background

 The Salafist Group for Preaching and Combat (GSPC) was a more hardline remnant of the Armed Islamic Group that terrorized Algerian civilians during the later part of the Algerian Civil War, before being pushed to the Sahara Desert.
 In the Mauritanian barracks at Lemgheity, a small oasis along the Mauritanian-Algerian border, fifty-two men and ten pick-ups were stationed at the barracks prior to the attack.

 Three days before the battle, the GSPC sent out two scouts; a Malian and a Nigerien, to plan the attack.
 The GSPC referred to the scouting as "Operation Badr", in reference to the Battle of Badr.
 The jihadists had over 150 men according to post-battle estimates from the Mauritanian Army, and were commanded by Mokhtar Belmokhtar, Abderrahman al-Nigiri, and Abdellahi Ould Hmeida.
 Other prominent jihadists such as Djamel Okacha, Jouleibib, and Khaled al-Barnaoui all participated in the Lemgheity attack as well.

 Just before the attack, an argument broke out within the GSPC.
 The mufti of the group, a Mauritanian, asked Belmokhtar to send a summons to the Mauritanian soldiers at the barracks urging them to surrender.
 Algerian militants in the group reacted harshly to the mufti's proposal, demanding all the soldiers be slaughtered.
 After some hesitation, Belmokhtar rejected the mufti's proposal, but forbade his men to execute any prisoners.